ReznoRMichael/hollow-knight-completion-check/README.md

   — **Hints/Spoilers Checkboxes now don't reset** each time a save is analyzed (you don't have to click them again).
 Your choice is also remembered between different visits, system restarts or page reloads!

-  —  **Easy auto-copy Windows HK Save files location to clipboard.** Just Left-click the text, then click Choose File/Browse..., and paste into address bar to go to the HK Windows save file location instantly!
+  —  **Easy auto-copy Windows HK Save files location to clipboard.** Just Left-click the text, then click Choose File/Browse..., and paste into top address bar to go to the HK Windows save file location instantly without searching!

   — Improved text area focus, graphics and readability